 The mundane life is not for me.
 I like to say that I have lived an extraordinarily blessed ordinary life: runner, skier, hiker, teacher, reader, gardener, columnist, activist, radio host, diehard Bronco fan, thought provocateur, and now author.

 I invite you to explore my life philosophy, which centers on energy and archetypal currents, through my writings and radio conversations.
+I delineate that more vis-a-vis my Thirteen Daily Practices, which you can read by clicking here.

 Listen to Laurie Beckel interviewing of me on All People Considered on July 2, 2019 on KYGT-FM.